Abbotsham: School

 The local village school St Helen's C of E Primary School has been in existence for over 150 years.
-There is a wealth of information on the School's past available in the Abbotsham Archives including the School Register back to 1894 and many pictures of pupils, staff and villagers.
+There is a wealth of information on the School's past available in the Abbotsham School Archives including the School Register back to 1894 and many pictures of pupils, staff and villagers.

 People

 There are a number of valuable sources for family historians on the Village Website looking for references to particular families.
 These include the School Register from 1894 to 1997 listing pupils in alphabetic order, a transcription of the 1842 Tithe Register and a complete collection of press cuttings referring to the village from 1860 to 1978.

 Thomas Arthur VC (real name McArthur), 1835–1902, recipient of the Victoria Cross during the Crimean War, was born in Abbotsham.

 Railway station

 Abbotsham once had its own railway station at Abbotsham Road on the Bideford, Westward Ho! and Appledore Railway, which was built entirely on this peninsula with no direct connection across the River Torridge to the British railway network.
 The locomotives were furnished with skirts to protect pedestrians as at one point the line ran along the quay at Bideford.
 The line had eleven halts which largely served visitors visiting the coast or travelling to swim off the beaches around Westward Ho!.
 The railway, authorised in 1896, was opened as far as Northam by 1901 and to Appledore in 1908.
 It closed in 1917.